Stability of Synchronized Motion in Complex Networks: Spectral Properties of the Laplacian

 Therefore, $\lambda_2$ is bounded away from zero whenever the network is connected.
 The smallest non-zero eigenvalue is known as algebraic connectivity, and it is often called the Fiedler value.
 The spectrum of the Laplacian is also related to some other topological invariants.
-One of the most interesting connections is its relation to the diameter, size and degrees. \begin{Teorema} Let $G$ be a simple network of size $n$ and $L$ its associated Laplacian.
+One of the most interesting connections is its relation to the diameter, size, and degrees. \begin{Teorema} Let $G$ be a simple network of size $n$ and $L$ its associated Laplacian.
 Then: \begin{enumerate} \item \cite{Mohar} $ \lambda_2 \ge \displaystyle \frac{4}{nd} $ \item[] \item \cite{Fiedler} $ \lambda_2 \le \displaystyle \frac{n}{n-1} k_1 $ \end{enumerate} \end{Teorema}

-We will not present the proof of the Theorem here, however, they can be found in references we provide in the theorem.
-We suggest the reader to see further bounds on the spectrum of the Laplacian in Ref. \cite{Bojan}.
-Also Ref. \cite{Bojan2} presents many applications of the Laplacian eigenvalues to diverse problems.
+We will not present the proof of the Theorem here, however, it can be found in the references we provide in the theorem.
+We suggest the reader see further bounds on the spectrum of the Laplacian in Ref. \cite{Bojan}.
+Also, Ref. \cite{Bojan2} presents many applications of the Laplacian eigenvalues to diverse problems.
 One of the main goals in spectral graph theory is the obtain better bounds by having access to further information on the graphs.

-For a fixed network size, the magnitude of $\lambda_2$ reflects how well connected is graph.
-Although the bounds given by Theorem \ref{boundl} are general they can be tight for certain graphs.
-For the ring the low bound on $\lambda_2$ is tight.
-This implies that as the size increase -- consequently also its diameter -- $\lambda_2$ converges to zero, and the network becomes effectively disconnected.
-In sharp contrast we find the star network.
+For a fixed network size, the magnitude of $\lambda_2$ reflects how well-connected the graph is.
+Although the bounds given by Theorem \ref{boundl} are general, they can be tight for certain graphs.
+For the ring, the lower bound on $\lambda_2$ is tight.
+This implies that as the size increases -- consequently also its diameter -- $\lambda_2$ converges to zero, and the network becomes effectively disconnected.
+In sharp contrast, we find the star network.
 In this case, the upper bound in $i)$ is tight.
-The star diameter equals to two, regardless the size and $\lambda_2=1$.
+The star diameter is equal to two, regardless of the size, and $\lambda_2=1$.
 See the table for the precise values.

 The networks we encounter in real applications have a wilder connection structure.
-Typical examples are cortical networks, the Internet, power grids and metabolic networks \cite{Newman}.
-These networks don't have a regular structure of connections such as the ones presented in Fig. \ref{Gexam}.
+Typical examples are cortical networks, the Internet, power grids, and metabolic networks \cite{Newman}.
+These networks don't have a regular structure of connections, such as the ones presented in Fig. \ref{Gexam}.
 We say that the network is {\it complex} if it does not possess a regular connectivity structure.